2023 Best Visual & Performing Arts Schools in Kentucky

 On average, visual and performing arts graduates from Eastern take out $28,134 in student loans while working on their degree.

-Out of the 7 schools in Kentucky that were part of this year’s ranking, University of Louisville landed the # 3 spot on the list.
-UofL is a very large public school located in the large city of Louisville.
+A rank of #3 on this year’s list means University of Louisville is a great place for visual and performing arts students.
+UofL is a fairly large public school located in the large city of Louisville.

 After completing their degree, visual and performing arts graduates from UofL carry an average student debtload of $24,889.

-You’ll join some of the best and brightest minds around you if you attend Murray State University.
-The school came in at #4 on this year’s Best Visual & Performing Arts Schools in Kentucky list.
-Murray State is a moderately-sized public school located in the remote town of Murray.
+You’ll be in good company if you decide to attend Murray State University.
+It ranked #4 on our 2023 Best Visual & Performing Arts Schools in Kentucky list.
+Murray State is a medium-sized public school located in the town of Murray.

 While working on their degree, visual and performing arts majors at Murray State accumulate an average of around $28,967 in student debt.

-Read full report on Visual & Performing Arts at Murray State University
+Full Visual & Performing Arts at Murray State University Report

 On average, visual and performing arts graduates from NKU take out $28,412 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $159.